 The Maharajas’ Express is one of only a handful of luxury trains operating in India.
 The 19-car train service provides an unparalleled way of seeing some of the best-known sights in the north and west of the country in comfort and style.
 Your highpoint could be marvelling at the Taj Mahal, getting close to a tiger in Ranthambore or enjoying local cultural performances.
 It's all showcased on a full spread of included excursions.
 The time spent travelling passes in a whirl of princely estates, palaces and forts, learning about the style of those who lived in them and rubbing shoulders with their descendants.
 Then back on the train, you'll be treated to sweeping desert scenery, along with an all-inclusive spread of fine dining and open-bar drinks.
 And, either side, we've included a private tour of Delhi's icons, along with stays in the Indian capital and Mumbai in India's two most luxurious properties.

 Following a chauffeur-driven transfer to the airport, ease into your holiday with a complimentary stint in the VIP airport lounge, before your overnight flight to Delhi.

-Pull back the blinds in the morning to reveal the fringes of the desert before you pull into Bikaner.
-After a leisurely breakfast on board the train, join an excursion to Lalgarh Palace, Deshnok Temple or a camel breeding farm, the latter of which lies at the heart of this region of Rajasthan’s local industry.
-You’ll explore Junagarh Fort where artefacts include a Foe-Frightening Kettle Drum.
+Pull back the blinds this morning to reveal the fringes of the desert.
+After a leisurely breakfast on board, there’s the option of joining excursions to Lalgarh Palace, Deshnok Temple or a camel breeding farm, the latter of which lies at the heart of this region’s local industry.
+Whatever you choose, you’ll also explore Junagarh Fort where artefacts include a Foe-Frightening Kettle Drum.

-Year Round from: £6,500 pp
+Year Round from: £6,480 pp